Tzaoh/pwning/README.md

 # pwning

-This repo contains resources/notes/blogs I've found on the interwebz related to binary exploitation.
+This repo contains resources/notes/blogs I've found on the interwebz related to binary exploitation and internals in general.
 I hope you find them as useful as I did.

 ### _Blogs - Write-ups_